Truganini: Guide for the "friendly mission"

-Guide for further expeditions
+Further expeditions

-While the colony's executive encouraged Robinson to immediately set out on another mission to round up the colony's remaining Aboriginal peoples, Robinson successfully persuaded the colony's governor and Aboriginal Committee that a permanent resettlement site should first be established for the surviving Aboriginal population on Gun Carriage Island.
-On 1 March Robinson took Truganini and 22 other Aboriginal people he had gathered in Hobart back to Swan Island along with a small number of convicts and soldiers.
-There, they collected the 51 people who had been left on Swan Island and continued towards the new resettlement colony.
-Truganini and the other guides complained that they did not want to be resettled on Gun Carriage Island, but Robinson nonetheless expelled the sealers who had established a village there and turned the island into a resettlement station.
-Truganini and Woureddy were given one of the cottages that had been constructed by the sealers.
+While the colony's governing Executive Council encouraged Robinson to immediately set out on another mission to round up the remaining Aboriginal population, Robinson persuaded the governor and the Aboriginal Committee (which had been established to manage the Aboriginal population) that a permanent resettlement site should first be established for the surviving Aboriginal Tasmanians on Gun Carriage Island.
+By 1831, the total number of Aboriginal Tasmanians had been reduced to a few hundred survivors.
+On 1 March, Robinson gathered Truganini, the other guides, and 17 Aboriginal people who he had gathered from the city's jail, hospital, and from settlers' homes.
+He took them from Hobart to Swan Island, where he collected the 51 people who had been left on the island after his last expedition.
+From there they continued towards the new resettlement colony.
+Despite complaints from Truganini and the other guides that they did not want to be resettled to Gun Carriage Island, Robinson expelled the sealers who had established a village there and turned the island into a resettlement station, giving Truganini and Woureddy one of the sealers' cottages.
+Truganini refused to enter her cottage and begged Robinson to let her return to the mainland.

-The new settlement soon ran into difficulties.
-Robinson continued his attempts to expel the sealers and "rescue" the Aboriginal women who lived with them, but the sealer James Munro persuaded the governor that these efforts were unlawful as the women were their wives rather than their captives.
-Robinson was ordered by the governor to release the women and to cease attempting to expel the sealers from the islands.
-Many of the Aboriginal residents had also begun to suffer from disease.
-Truganini refused to enter her cottage and begged Robinson to let her leave the island and return to the mainland.